walkframe/covertable/README.md

 ![covertable logo](./covertable.png)

-Time is limited.
+CoverTable is a **pairwise (N-wise) test case generation library** based on the AETG algorithm, available for both TypeScript and Python.

-Creating a test case that satisfies all possible factors is often unrealistic and, more importantly, tedious.
+It is **PICT-compatible**: you can use PICT-format model files — including parameters, sub-models, constraints, invalid values, weights, and aliases — directly with CoverTable.

-Save time with CoverTable, a flexible pairwise tool that generates combinations covering two (or more) factors.
+Try the online demo: **[Compatible PICT](https://covertable.walkframe.com/tools/pict)** — an interactive tool that parses PICT models and generates covering arrays in your browser.

 ## Algorithm

 CoverTable uses a **one-test-at-a-time greedy algorithm** to generate covering arrays.

-1. Assigns a unique prime number ID to each factor value, then enumerates all n-way combinations to be covered.
+1. Assigns a unique serial ID to each factor value, then enumerates all n-way combinations to be covered.
 2. For each test row, the **criterion** selects the most efficient uncovered combination to include next by evaluating how many other uncovered combinations it would simultaneously satisfy.
 3. Repeats until all combinations are covered.